areleu/vencopy/docs/software/architecture.rst

      - Features, dependencies and components which are contraindicative or at odds with an open source publication should not be used
    * - Development tools
      - Source code and all artefacts are located in the DLR GitLab repository for venco.py including the software documentation.
 For development, the
-       PyCharm community edition IDE, VSCode and gitbash are used.
-For graphical depictions of software components and similar documentation draw.io and InkScape used.
+       PyCharm community edition IDE, VSCode, gitbash and mambaforge are used.
+For graphical depictions of software components and similar documentation draw.io and InkScape are used.